 How do I know if I have Co-Occurring disorders?

-It may be hard for you to recognize what, if any, Disorders you may have, no less identify if they’re co-occurring.
+It may be hard for you to recognize what, if any, Disorders you may have, much less identify if they’re co-occurring.
 So slow down, and just take one step at a time.
 Your first step, if you’re experiencing any symptoms of a Mental or Substance Abuse Disorder, should be to talk to a therapist or other health care expert.
 Right now, you probably have a lot of questions, and the sooner you get help, the sooner you’ll start getting answers.